Shellay/toy-node-js-city-weather/README.md

 node dbModel/prepareDbModel.js                 # Prepare DB model (i.e. DDL)
 node data/loadCityData.js ${SAMPLE_DATA_JSON}  # Importing JSON data (here the data of the cities) into Postgres
 ```

+Example is also prepared as the bash script `./setup:db:dev.sh`.

 (In production environment there should be comparable but different commands available).

 After DB is ready, it's OK to run the application